sachinmani/AmbientDbContext/README.md

 Though this is good, but I personally try to avoid nesting dbContextScope

+Still lot more documentation to come.
+Please get back to me if you have any issues or doubts on any API.

 What is coming up

 1. Allow developers to call commit tranasction explicitly to allow them to do dirty reads inside the transaction.